Date enacted or revised:

 Right to Expect Confidentiality of Records That are Maintained by McNeese State University

 Health services or clinical records are maintained in locked rooms and in locked file cabinets with access limited to authorized individuals.
 Clinical records are not removed from the health service provider’s files or office.
 Students-in-training have access only to the records of clients for whom they have been assigned to provide clinical services under the direct supervision of certified and licensed McNeese State University faculty or staff members.
 Every effort is made to keep oral communication with or about a client’s health as private as circumstances allow (for example, no discussions are held in hallways or other public spaces).
 Information about clients is not posted in the building (for example, clinical schedules, charts showing results of activities, etc.).

 Right to Expect Confidentiality of Records That May be Used For Approved Research Purposes.

 As allowed by law, McNeese may use client information for research purposes when the research project has been approved by the McNeese State University Institutional Review Board who will have reviewed the research proposal and established protocols to ensure the privacy of client information.
 No information that could identify a client in any way will be used in any research project.

 Clients have a right to revoke authorization in writing at any time for information to be released to certain individuals or agencies.

 Right to Discuss the Use and Disclosure of Personal Information.

-If a client believes that his/her privacy rights have been violated, the client should discuss the issue with the supervisor or the assistant vice president for university services.
-Questions may be directed to the Office of University Services, 337-475-5607.
+If a client believes that his/her privacy rights have been violated, the client should discuss the issue with the supervisor or the dean of student services.
+Questions may be directed to the Office of Student Services, 337-475-5609.